Grievance Mechanism and Stakeholder Dialogues

 Mizuho has a grievance mechanism through our branches and headquarters.
 Mizuho Bank, Mizuho Trust and Banking, Mizuho Securities have designated telephone lines shown on website.
 Mizuho Americas also has its own grievance system on website to receive comments from stakeholders.

 To address internal issues, we have established a number of consultation systems, including a regulatory compliance hotline, human rights helpline, and an employee consultation office.
-We are making every effort to provide a system that maintains impartiality while protecting the rights of employees when addressing concerns or responding to complaints.
+We are making every effort to provide a system that gaurantees anonymity and confidentiality while maintaining impartiality and protecting the rights of employees when addressing concerns or responding to complaints.

 We communicate Human Rights Policy to our business partners and express our expectation that they uphold a standard of respect for human rights commensurate with this policy.